acquia/cloud-hooks/README.md

     db=$3
     echo "DELETE FROM users" | drush @$site.$env ah-sql-cli --db=$db

-### files-copy
+### post-files-copy

-The files-copy hook is run whenever you use the Workflow page to copy the user-uploaded files directory from one environment to another.
+The post-files-copy hook is run whenever you use the Workflow page to copy the user-uploaded files directory from one environment to another.

-Usage: files-copy site target-env source-env
+Usage: post-files-copy site target-env source-env

 * site: The site name.
 This is the same as the Acquia Cloud username for the site.
 * target-env: The environment to which files were copied.